 Mom became frailer and spent two weeks in the hospital after collapsing at home.
 At this point she was admitted to long term care.

-When she returned to long term care, she was made to use a wheelchair, with the reasoning that she required two people to lift her.
-Just a month earlier she had been walking on her own.
+When she returned to long term care, she was made to use a wheelchair, with the reasoning that she required two people to transfer her.
+Just a month earlier she had been walking independently.

 I was able to use my professional knowledge to get Mom up and moving.
-Fortunately there was also a wonderful physiotherapy technician who helped mobilize Mom in her spare time.
+I did get resistance from staff who felt her ablilities were unreliable.
+Fortunately, there was also a wonderful physiotherapy technician who helped mobilize Mom in her spare time.

 Lesson 3: You know your loved one better than anyone.
 Trust your gut.
 Do what you think is best for them.